oscimp/amaranth_twstft/Doc/00_Installation.md

 A package manager to install easily new python packages: [check this out](https://www.activestate.com/resources/quick-reads/how-to-install-and-use-pip3/) !

 ### Yosys :
 Yosys converts Verilog code into something an FPGA board understands.
 Although Verilog code will not be written, it can be interesting to know what lies under the carpet when writing python/amaranth code...
 Amaranth helps converting python code into Verilog, which is a widely used language for describing integrated electronic circuits.

+The following packages will be needed on Debian/GNU Linux for compiling: ``clang tcl8.3-dev libreadline-dev bison flex`` in addition to the usual build tools. (``buid-essential``).

 The following commands to be executed in a terminal will install the software:

 ```bash
 git clone https://github.com/YosysHQ/yosys.git